When to arrive

 Once checked in, your luggage will also be subject to security screening to identify other prohibited items.

 If you have items in your checked baggage that you would like to claim for TRS, please ensure before you check your baggage in that you cross to the ABF window in the forecourt and show the items to the officer so that you may be issued with a validation certificate.
 Then repack your items, ensuring you keep the receipt and validation certificate on your person, and check in as normal

 After you have checked in you may proceed to the international terminal, by exiting the domestic terminal, crossing the forecourt and entering the international departures.

-Before accessing customs, duty free and the departure lounge (the sterile area), you will be subject to a security screening process to check for items that are not permitted to be carried on the aircraft, either on you or carry-on cabin baggage.
+Before accessing customs, duty free and the departure lounge (the sterile area), you will be subject to a security screening process to check for items that are not permitted to be carried on the aircraft, either on you or in carry-on cabin baggage.